 Organizing a picnic can be difficult, but if you plan ahead and follow our picnic checklist, then you’ll see it’s actually pretty easy.

-But a picnic date is also about romance and bonding time with your partner.
+A picnic date is all about the romance and bonding time with your partner.

-So you’ll have to sprinkle the picnic with some romantic stuff like strawberries, chocolate, champagne, flowers, heart-shaped cookies, and relaxing music.
-Here’s our well-researched list with what to pack for a picnic for two.
+So you’ll have to sprinkle the picnic with some romantic vibes and bring strawberries, chocolate, champagne, flowers, heart-shaped cookies, and relaxing music.

 - For your romantic date, choose an insulated romantic picnic basket for two (link to our review article) or backpack to keep the food/drinks cold.